soravux/scoop/doc/usage.rst

 .. note::

     Your local hostname must be externally routable for remote hosts to be able to connect to it.
-If you don't have a DNS properly setted up on your local network or a system hosts file, consider using the ``--broker-hostname`` argument to provide your externally routable IP or DNS name to SCOOP.
+If you don't have a DNS properly set up on your local network or a system hosts file, consider using the ``--broker-hostname`` argument to provide your externally routable IP or DNS name to SCOOP.
 You may as well be interested in the ``-e`` argument for testing purposes.

 Cookbook